-- 1 Accept the recommended tender submission and fund the project shortfall. - 2 Not accept any tender submission and not proceed with the project. - 3 Readvertise the construction tender.
+- accept the recommended tender submission and fund the project shortfall - not accept any tender submission and not proceed with the project or - readvertise the construction tender.

 The advantages and disadvantages of the three options are outlined in the following table.